 Creating a wildlife garden also offers tons of environmental, economic, and social benefits.
 It fills your outdoor space with biodiversity and beauty.

 And to create your garden into a wildlife-friendly zone, the key here is to provide as many different habitats for animals as possible.
-For one, creating your own wildlife shed.
+For one, creating your own wildlife sanctuary made from a garden shed.

 With some thoughtful planning, you could find your courtyard teaming up with insects, birds, and other small mammals.